hk12214/FUTURE_FS_03/README.md

 Open index.html in a browser (static site, no backend required).
 Can be deployed on Netlify, Vercel, or GitHub Pages for live preview.
 📌 Impact
-Helps Campus Cravings attract more students and visitors.
-Improves online credibility and engagement.
-Provides hands-on experience in delivering real-world client value.
+This project transforms a traditional local eatery into a digitally accessible brand, helping Campus Cravings attract more students, reduce ordering friction, and build lasting credibility within the ASTU community.